- QATestLab Blog >

 In practice we have such approaches:

-- program executes differently under two inputs with same specs
+- the program executes differently under two inputs with the same specs

-- program executes two inputs the same which have different specs
+- the program executes two inputs the same which have different specs